telerik/teststudio-docs/docs/automated-tests/source-control/git/overview-git.md

 The following workflow guides you how to __create a personal access token (PAT)__ for a GitHub.com repository.
 Then, that personal access token is used instead of the user password, when connecting to GitHub through Test Studio:

-1.&nbsp; Open your GitHub account and navigate to its section __Settings -> Developer settings__.
+1. Open your GitHub account and navigate to its section __Settings -> Developer settings__.

-2.&nbsp; Switch to __Personal access tokens__ section and use the __Generate new token__ button to create one.
+2. Switch to __Personal access tokens__ section and use the __Generate new token__ button to create one.

+    > **Important**
+    > <br>
+    > <br> We __strongly recommend to generate a PAT (Personal Access Token) scoped__ for accessing the testing project repository only and use it to connect to the remote repo.

-3.&nbsp; Use the generated token to paste it instead a password in the Test Studio _Connect to Git_ dialog.
+3. Use the generated token to paste it instead a password in the Test Studio _Connect to Git_ dialog.

     > __Note:__ The example shows creating a PAT in Github.com.
 If not using this platform to store the repository, please, follow the provider's guidelines for creating a PAT.

 [1]: /img/features/source-control/git/overview/fig1.png